msadat50/The-line-follower-robot/README.md

 To make the robot stop we would have it programmed where if both sensors see black then it will stop.
 Put electrical tape perpendicular to the end of the trail.

 ### The Components:
-Arduino, light sensors, breadboard, wheels, servo.
+Arduino, light sensors, breadboard, wheels, Adafruit, and a battery pack

 ### How does this solution solve the problem?
 We want the line following robot to follow a 10 foot electrical tape line and blink at the end in 30 seconds or less.